aliglara/capstone-c1-DA/deliverables/006_report.md

 ## Exploratory Data Analysis

 The EDA was split in the following sections:

 1. General population and Homeless population data
 2. Gross rent increase
 3. Income and rent expenses by bachelor's professional or above

-## US population and homeless populatio information
+## US population and homeless population information

 ### Grabbing and combining datasets

 Let's combine the information from the Census.gov and HUC dataset using a SQL

 ```python
 query = (